-- An employee who is engaged to work for fewer ordinary hours than 38 per week (or 76 over 2 consecutive weeks) and whose hours of work are reasonably predictable, is a part-time employee. - This award applies to a part-time employee in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - 10.3 A part-time employee is entitled to payments in respect of annual leave and personal/carer's leave, on a proportionate basis. - 10.4 At the time of engaging a part-time employee, the employer must agree in writing with the employee to all of the following: - (a) the number of hours to be worked each day; and - (b) the days of the week on which the employee will work; and - (c) the times at which the employee will start and finish work each day; and - (d) when meal breaks may be taken and their duration. - Any agreement under clause 10.4 must state that any variation agreed by the employer and the employee to any of the matters mentioned in clauses 10.4(a) to 10.4(d) must be in writing and may be of a temporary or permanent nature.
+- An employee who is engaged to work for less than 38 ordinary hours per week (or 76 over 2 consecutive weeks) and whose hours of work are reasonably predictable, is a part-time employee. - This award applies to a part-time employee in the same way that it applies to a full-time employee except as otherwise expressly provided by this award. - 10.3 A part-time employee is entitled to payments in respect of annual leave and personal/carer's leave, on a proportionate basis. - 10.4 At the time of engaging a part-time employee, the employer must agree in writing with the employee to all of the following: - (a) the number of hours to be worked each day; and - (b) the days of the week on which the employee will work; and - (c) the times at which the employee will start and finish work each day; and - (d) when meal breaks may be taken and their duration. - Any agreement under clause 10.4 must state that any variation agreed by the employer and the employee to any of the matters mentioned in clauses 10.4(a) to 10.4(d) must be in writing and may be of a temporary (e.g. single shift or rostered period) or permanent nature.